shapeyourbits/online-indicator-for-twitch/readme.txt

 = I installed the plugin and it isn't working! =

-Did you configure your channel name and client ID in the settings?
+Did you configure your channel name in the settings?
-Check you have filled in these two REQUIRED settings in Apperance >> Customise >> Twitch Online Indicator >> Main Settings.
+Check you have filled in this REQUIRED setting in Apperance >> Customise >> Online Indicator For Twitch >> Main Settings.

-= Is Twitch Online Indicator free? =
+= Is Online Indicator For Twitch free? =

 Yes completely free!